someengineering/resoto.com/versioned_docs/version-3.X/getting-started/install-resoto/kubernetes.md

 And just like that, you have Resoto running in a Kubernetes cluster!
 A collect run will begin automatically.
 This first collect usually takes less than 3 minutes.

-## Accessing Credentials
+### Credentials

-The Helm chart stack generates credentials that are used by Resoto's components.
+The Helm chart stack generates credentials used by Resoto's components.

 These credentials are stored in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret) as Base64-encoded strings: